polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/pallet.md

 ## Compile Your New Pallet

-After you've copied all of the parts of this pallet correctly into your `pallets/template/lib.rs` file, you should be able to recompile your node without warning or error:
+After you've copied all of the parts of this pallet correctly into your `pallets/template/lib.rs` file, you should be able to recompile your node without warning or error.
+Run this command in the root directory of the `substrate-node-template` repository.

 ```bash
 cargo build --release